larsonjj/generator-yeogurt/README.md

 │   	├── main.scss
 ```

-Each of thses files must include the string `//- end component build`.
-The generator will add a link to the new component file above . place this line where a link to the new component files should be added.
-When the sub generator is executed the new component files will be linked respectively.
+Each of these files must include a string `//- end component build` also known as the needle.
+It is recommended needle be placed below the last component.
+When the sub generator is executed the new component files will be linked above the needle.

 How to scaffold a component via command line.
-First navigate to the project folder and within this directory run:
+First navigate to the project folder and within this directory and run:

 ```
 $ yo yeogurt:component "REPLACE COMPONENT NAME"